Nama people: Nama–German conflicts

-In June 1888, Göring wrote Chancellor Otto Von Bismarck and described the overall situation as "not very encouraging".
-April 1889 Göring went so far as to threaten open war against Witbooi and his tribe if he did not halt his attacks against groups allied with Germany.
+In June 1888, Heinrich Göring wrote to Chancellor Otto Von Bismarck and described the overall situation as "not very encouraging".
+In April 1889 Göring went so far as to threaten open war against Witbooi and his tribe if he did not halt his attacks against groups allied with Germany.
 Witbooi's resistance prompted policy makers to seek immediate solutions to the instability in GSWA.
-The Nama resistance provoked the German authorities to act decisively, after 1889 Germany's military presence in the colony began to grow exponentially.
+The Nama resistance provoked the German authorities to act decisively, and from 1889 Germany's military presence in the colony began to grow significantly.
 In March 1893 Chancellor Von Caprivi proclaimed GSWA a German settlement colony.
-November same year Kaiser Wilhelm II appointed Curt von François as Landeshauptmann.
+In November that year Kaiser Wilhelm II appointed Curt von François as Landeshauptmann.
 A fanatic, François looked at Witbooi with disdain and called him a mere "tribesman" whom he could defeat easily.
-He had a notion that his predecessors acted weakly in dealing with the Nama chief and they made too many concessions.
+He had a notion that his predecessors acted weakly in dealing with the Nama chief and that they made too many concessions.
 François strongly believed that nothing but relentless severity would end Witbooi's resistance decisively.
-Initially the German official tried to entice with an annual payment of five thousand marks if he would submit, however the Nama chief maintained his stand.
+Initially the German official tried to entice Witbooi with an annual payment of five thousand marks if he would submit, however the Nama chief maintained his stand.

-François was pressured by the Colonial Society to take action against Witbooi, subsequently on April 12, 1893, he launched a surprise attack on Witbooi and his tribe at Hoornkrans.
+François was pressured by the Colonial Society to take action against Witbooi.
+On April 12, 1893, he launched a surprise attack on Witbooi and his tribe at Hoornkrans.
 214 soldiers had been sent with an ultimate objective to "destroy the Witbooi Nama tribe".
 Though Witbooi and majority of his male soldiers escaped the encirclement, German troops killed nearly one hundred Nama women and children in their sleep.
-The Nama were unprepared for the raid believing François was still committed to neutrality.
+The Nama were unprepared for the raid, believing François was still committed to neutrality.
 Previously Hendrik had scrupulously avoided harming Germans, but now was compelled to join the colonizers in war.
 In a series of running skirmishes that lasted for more than a year the Nama had great success, stealing horses and livestock from the German headquarters in Windhoek.
-At the end of 1893 Theodor Leutwein replaced Von François, he was appointed to the colony to investigate the reasons for continuing failure to subdue the Nama people.
-In July 1894 Leutwein asked for 250 troops, with the enlarged army he was able to defeat the Nama people who at the time had run out of ammunition; the English at the Cape and Walvis Bay had refused them assistance.
-Leiutwein successfully subdued the Nama and forced Hendrik to sign a protection treaty.
+At the end of 1893 Theodor Leutwein replaced Von François.
+He was appointed to the colony to investigate the reasons for the continuing failure to subdue the Nama people.
+In July 1894 Leutwein asked for 250 troops and with the enlarged army he was able to defeat the Nama people who had run out of ammunition; the English at the Cape and Walvis Bay had refused them assistance.
+Leiutwein successfully thus subdued the Nama and forced Hendrik to sign a protection treaty.

 Nama–Herero genocide (1904–1908)

-June 1904 Kaiser Wilhelm replaced Leutwein with Lieutenant General Lothar von Trotha; like his predecessor, von Trotha believed that violence would ultimately put an end to the wars in the colony.
-He employed a policy of extermination of the whole African tribes in the colony.
+In June 1904 Kaiser Wilhelm replaced Leutwein with Lieutenant General Lothar von Trotha; like his predecessor, von Trotha believed that violence would ultimately put an end to the wars in the colony.
+He employed a policy of extermination of all African tribes in the colony.